 Please compose 1-2 substantial paragraphs in response to each of the following eight questions regarding your Honors Engaged experience.
 You should answer each question individually and number them accordingly.

 Focus on responding to the questions with formal answers that speak to your own experience in order to complete this final assignment for HONS 103B – Honors Engaged II.
 There will be a separate evaluation survey through which we invite your thoughts about the Honors Engaged program more generally.

-This is due April 16th by 11:59 PM in your OAKS Class of 2026 Advising Folder under Honors Engaged Final Report and Reflection.
-You MUST submit this assignment to the OAKS Advising Class of 2026 Dropbox as a pdf or word doc by the deadline to complete the Honors Engaged requirement.
+This is due April 21st by 11:59 PM in your HONS 103A – Honors Engaged II OAKS dropbox Honors Engaged Final Report and Reflection.
+You MUST submit this assignment to the correct OAKS Dropbox as a pdf or word doc by the deadline to complete the Honors Engaged requirement and pass HONS 103B.

 - Describe the main issues in the Charleston community your project seeks to address.

 - Describe the specific work you performed to address these issues, either directly or indirectly.
 Remember, specific work can include volunteer/service hours, research, and discussions.

 - Describe the impact of your work for others and for yourself.
-If you worked in Direct Service, how did your work make an impact on the issues your project seeks to address?
-If you worked in Deliberative Democracy, what impact can be expected or imagined if the project is not yet completed?
+How did your work make an impact on the issues your project seeks to address?
 Remember, you have done a lot of work this year, so you should not discount that now by concluding that an unfinished project is an unsuccessful one.

 - Describe some barriers to addressing the issues you faced, either in your specific project or in the broader community.
 Do not focus on transportation or scheduling.
-Think more about large-scale barriers such as lack of community buy-in, slow-moving governmental processes, unclear communication of the project’s mission to external constituents, COVID-19 protocols and restrictions, etc.
+Think more about large-scale barriers such as lack of community buy-in, slow-moving governmental processes, unclear communication of the project’s mission to external constituents, etc.

 - Discuss some concrete, active ways you can continue to engage the main issues your project seeks to address going forward.
 This may include, but should go beyond, advocating to family and friends.
 Future engagement could include partnerships on campus, internship experiences, or even your Bachelor’s Essay.